tnwei/exposure-to-code/docs/_sources/09_random_generative.rst.txt

 From the code above, we now have a turtle sprite assigned to variable `t`.
 The variable `screen` contains the screen object that we will barely touch, except to tweak some settings.

 The sprite, `t` can do quite a few things.
     * `t.penup()` and `t.pendown()` tells the sprite to lift / lower its pen.
 If the pen is lowered, the sprite will leave a line behind its path as it moves.
+Note that the pen is lowered by default.
     * `t.forward(40)` and `t.backward(20)` will move the sprite 40 units forward, and 20 units backward respectively.
     * `t.left(90)` and `t.right(180)` will rotate the sprite left by 90 degrees and right by 180 degrees respectively.
 The sprite cannot side step, only rotate.
     * What this means is that the sprite has an orientation! `t.setheading(45)` will directly set the sprite to look at the 45 degree direction. `turtle` uses East as 0, and increases anti-clockwise, which is the same convention used in mathematics.